 The State of Nevada supports multiple uses on public lands and the responsible and active management of those lands uses, including wild horses and burros, which are protected by the Wild Free-Roaming Horses and Burros Act (the Act) of 1971.
 While that Act protects them from harassment and unjustified removal or destruction, it also allows for the proper management of wild horse and burro populations within the Herd Management Areas (HMA) on BLM land and Wild Horse and Burro Territories (WHBT) on USFS land that are within Herd Areas (HA).
 Proper management of herd populations serves to protect their health as well as that of the habitat they and other species rely upon.
 The Act acknowledges the need to maintain the wild horses and burros within established Appropriate Management Levels (AML).
+The Act authorizes the BLM to remove and dispose of animals through adoption, sale, and euthanasia.
+Subsequent legislation has resulted in the BLM being restricted from selling, or euthanizing animals in a way that may result in the loss of ordinarily healthy animals.
 This State supports the Act as it was initially authorized and offers recommendations for alternative management actions necessary to attain and maintain herd sizes that promote the continued health and diversity among wild horses and burros and allows for a sustainable sagebrush ecosystem that is mutually beneficial to all land uses and users.